Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/env_loop.rst.txt

     private Vector2 _screenBounds;

 Then we create a function to load all the objects we want to loop to fill the screen.
-We firstly figure out the width of the current spirte, ten we calculate how many of the clones wee need to fill the width of the screen, after that we start instantiating the clones and add it as the child:
+We firstly figure out the width of the current sprite, ten we calculate how many of the clones wee need to fill the width of the screen, after that we start instantiating the clones and add it as the child:

 .. code-block:: C#